petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 ### Displaying and Filtering Facet Terms by Vocabulary

-{bdg-secondary}`7.4 U46+ and GA46+`
+{bdg-secondary}`7.4 U47+ and GA47+`

 By default the Category Facet widget collects the categories of the matching results from every vocabulary in the site and displays them in a flat list.
-With the enhancements made in Update 46, you gain new behaviors.
+With the enhancements made in Update 47, you gain new display and filtering behaviors.

 #### Display Facet Terms (Categories) by Vocabulary